PC6055 - Psychology of Learning and Education (2023/24)

 Acquisition of knowledge of the subject matter of this module will be promoted through lectures and lecturer-led workshops (36 hours) and through the guided use of student-centred learning resources (114 hours).

 On successful completion of this module students will be able to:

 1. Critically evaluate theoretical and empirical evidence regarding the role of genetic, biological and environmental factors on education, learning abilities and disabilities.

 2. Conduct literature reviews and critically evaluate that literature.

 3. Explain in a concise format the significance of interdisciplinary cross-cultural research in understanding the development of education traits

-4. Describe the learning deficits that individuals with various learning disabilities experience; and to construct theoretical models of intervention programmes aiming at eradicating disadvantage in children with learning difficulties.
+4. Describe the learning deficits that individuals with various learning disabilities experience; and construct theoretical models of intervention programmes aimed at ethically eradicating disadvantage in children with learning difficulties.